raphlcx/fuzza/README.rst

     python setup.py install

+Note: For installation on Windows, ensure that VC++ build tools (or Visual Studio) is installed.
+You can get it `here <http://landinghub.visualstudio.com/visual-cpp-build-tools>`_.

 If installation is successfull, the program name and version should be printed out on the following command::

     fuzza --version